m-delacre/md-selector-react/README.md

-# md-selector-react is a React components created using `create-react-app`.
+# md-selector-react is a React components created using create-react-app.

 this component is a simple select with a label.